ethereum/js-team-organization/roadmap/README.md

 - EIP-6493 Stable Container [Prototyping](https://github.com/ethereumjs/ethereumjs-monorepo/pull/3452)

 Since autumn 2024 we are able to [fill execution-spec-tests](https://github.com/ethereum/execution-spec-tests/pull/752), which is the new test format for the Ethereum L1 protocol.
-We plan to build upon this new capability, which align well with our early-on EIP prototyping work and embed within the team in a way that we can regularly contribute new test cases throughout 2025 and therefore do a substantial contribution to secure the protocol.
+We plan to build upon this new capability, which aligns well with our early-on EIP prototyping work and embed within the team in a way that we can regularly contribute new test cases throughout 2025 and therefore do a substantial contribution to secure the protocol.